Sorosis

-Origin of the club's name
+Origin of the name

 Sorosis is a latinate word meaning 'aggregation' (from the Greek sōros, meaning ‘heap’).
 Its object was to further the educational and social activities of women by bringing representative women of accomplishment in art, literature, science, and kindred pursuits.
-The club's name, Sorosis, would be founded by Jane Croly through searching countless of dictionaries.
-Jane was fond of "its full, appropriate signification, its unhackneyed character and sweet sound".
-Briefly, Kate Field, one of the 14 beginning charter members, would change the club's name from Sorosis to the "Women's League", but after much consideration and a second ballot, Sorosis would be restored to become the club's final name.
-As a result, Kate Field and others would withdraw themselves from the club.
-The meeting would conclude with Alice Cary presenting her inaugural address.
-The following week, Alice would resign from presidency due to the strain the disputes caused on her health.
+The club's name, Sorosis, would be chosen by Jane Croly through searching countless of dictionaries.
+Croly was fond of "its full, appropriate signification, its unhackneyed character and sweet sound".
+Briefly, Kate Field, one of the 14 charter members, changed the club's name from Sorosis to the "Women's League", but after much consideration and a second ballot, Sorosis would be restored as the club's name.
+As a result, Field and others withdrew from the club.
+The meeting concluded with president Alice Cary giving the inaugural address.
+The following week, Cary would resign the presidency due to the strain the disputes caused to her health.

 History

-In March 1868, a group of women were denied the ability to purchase a ticket to attend the all-male New York Press Club hosted dinner for author Charles Dickens at Delmonico's.
+In March 1868, a group of women was denied the purchase of tickets to attend the all-male New York Press Club hosted dinner for author Charles Dickens at Delmonico's.
 In response to being excluded by the New York Press Club, Sorosis was organized.
 On April 20, 1868, Sorosis hosted its first lunch meeting at the same restaurant.
-They extended an invite to Dickens, but he declined to attend.
+They invited Dickens, but he declined to attend.
 At the meeting, the 14 charter members of Sorosis were Alice Cary, Jane Cunningham Croly ("Jennie June"), Kate Field, Phoebe Cary, Ella Dietz Clymer, Celia M. Burleigh, Josephine Pollard, Ellen Louise Demorest, Charlotte Beebe Wilbour, Anne Botta, "Fanny Fern" Parton, Henry M. Field, Lucy Gibbons, and James T. Field.
-In January of 1869, Sorosis would become incorporated meaning it became a legal institution.
+In January 1869, Sorosis would become incorporated as a legal institution.
 Within one year, Sorosis had 83 members.
 Along with Boston's New England Woman's Club (also founded in 1868), Sorosis inspired the formation of women's clubs across the country.

 The Sorosis ... was organized ... to promote "mental activity and pleasant social intercourse," and in spite of a severe fire of hostile criticism and misrepresentation, it has evinced a sturdy vitality, and really demonstrated its right to exist by a large amount of beneficent work. ...
 These ladies pledged themselves to work for the release of women from the disabilities which debar them from a due participation in the rewards of industrial and professional labour ...
 I believe it has been the stepping-stone to useful public careers, and the source of inspiration to many ladies.